terrablue/maximin/README.md

 Install with `npm i maximin`, put `export {default} from "maximin";` in `eslint.config.js` in root.

-### Extend

-Don't.
-Instead open an issue and the discuss the merits of your change for the benefit of everyone.

 ## Categories

 Rules are grouped into categories.
 Although some rules may potentially fit more